rohautl/ModelioScribes/ClassScribe/README.md

 The general conventions are the following ones:
 * Blank lines are ignored.
 * Nesting is done via two spaces.
-* Separator lines are ignored.
-These are lines containing only "*" or "=" or "-" and spaces.
 * Lines starting with "--" are comments and are ignored as well.
 * If a line is terminated with "..." and then a uuid, then this is the uuid associated with the current element.
 * If a name of an element appears for the first time in the text and it does not exist in the model, then the element is created.
 Otherwise the element is modified.
 If an uuid is indicated for an element, then the search is based on this uuid instead of its name.
 Note that elements with uuid stay in their place and are never moved by this script.